How to Plan an Amazing Seattle to San Francisco Road Trip

 Everything from the abundance of wildflowers in the early summer to the lenticular cloud that swirls over the peak, building in strength throughout the day, is spectacular.

-We can’t get enough of Mount Rainier National Park, and would encourage you to make an effort to visit on your drive from Seattle to San Francisco.
+We can’t get enough of Mount Rainier National Park, and would encourage you to make an effort to visit on your drive (though it is worth noting that it’s a bit of a detour from your journey south).

 There are five distinct areas of the park, but if you’re coming from the I-5 corridor, the most convenient place to explore is going to be Paradise, which is on the south side of the Mountain.